 Our systems are designed and tested before being installed in the liquid screed flooring, so it is highly unlikely a problem will occur.
 The pipes are designed to last more than 50 years as a minimum and the pipes are a continuous single section without joins.
 If a leak is detected, this can be simply repaired, but it is very rare.

 What are the maintenance plans?

 Underfloor heating systems are designed to have no maintenance; however, the boiler and pumps will need to be regularly serviced (as with any system) to make sure they are working efficiently.
 If you take a system from us, we are always available to offer any advice and ongoing support.

 We hope this will answer some of your questions.
 We are always available to speak to you and advise on the best solution and design the most effective systems for your property.

-Call now on 0800 197 8802 for a fast, efficient service and advice on underfloor heating systems.
+Call now on 01865 660026 for fast, efficient service and advice on underfloor heating systems.